MaxLeap/Docs/en/iOS/Guide/CloudData.md

 At this point `placesObjects` will be an array of objects ordered by distance (nearest to farthest) from `userGeoPoint`.
 Note that if an additional `orderByAscending:`/`orderByDescending:` constraint is applied, it will take precedence over the distance ordering.

-To limit the results using distance check out `whereKey:nearGeoPoint:withinMiles:`, `whereKey:nearGeoPoint:withinKilometers:`, and whereKey:nearGeoPoint:withinRadians.
+To limit the results using distance check out `whereKey:nearGeoPoint:withinMiles:`, `whereKey:nearGeoPoint:withinKilometers:`, and `whereKey:nearGeoPoint:withinRadians:`.

 It's also possible to query for the set of objects that are contained within a particular area.
 To find the objects in a rectangular bounding box, add the `whereKey:withinGeoBoxFromSouthwest:toNortheast:` restriction to your `LASQuery`.